wighawag/hardhat-deploy/README.md

 This task will submit the contract source and other info of all deployed contracts to allow etherscan to verify and record the sources.

 Instead of using the full solc input, this task will first attempt to send the minimal sources from the metadata.
 But Etherscan sometime fails due to a bug in solidity compiler (<https://github.com/ethereum/solidity/issues/9573>).
 As such this task can fallback on full solc input (see option --solc-input).
 Note that if your contract was deployed with a previous version of **hardhat-deploy**, it might not contains the full information.
+The issue seems to be fully resolved since solc version 0.8.

 This task will also attempt to automatically find the SPDX license in the source.